cstrawberry/predictive-universe/docs/paper/13_experimental_predictions.md

 2.  **Stage 2 (Medium-Term):** If justified by Stage 1 results, pursue coherence time tests (Protocol 2) for complementary evidence.
 Refine QRNG tests.
 3.  **Stage 3 (Long-Term / Contingent):** Only if compelling, replicated evidence emerges, undertake demanding Bell-type experiments (Protocol 3) for statistical FTL search.

 **General Considerations:** All stages require quantum system stability and strict control of systematics.
-If group-sequential interim looks are used, we will use a Lan–DeMets O’Brien–Fleming (OBF) α-spending function with K looks
-(including the final analysis) at information fractions t_k (Fisher information as a fraction of the planned maximum; for binomial tests, t_k≈N_k/N_max).
+If group-sequential interim looks are used, we will use a Lan–DeMets O’Brien–Fleming (OBF) α-spending function [Lan & DeMets 1983; O’Brien & Fleming 1979]. with K looks (including the final analysis) at information fractions t_k (Fisher information as a fraction of the planned maximum; for binomial tests, t_k≈N_k/N_max).
 The cumulative spending is α(t)=2−2Φ(z_{1−α/2}/√t).
 The corresponding two-sided monitoring boundaries satisfy |Z_k|≥b_k with b_k≈z_{1−α/2}/√t_k.
 For equal information fractions t=[1/3, 2/3, 1] and α=0.05, the OBF boundaries are approximately [3.47, 2.45, 2.00].

 **13.6 Compliance with Causal Constraints**